-The Ministry of Women and Child Development, (MWCD) extends its commitment of the XI plan for creating a solid foundation for a protective environment for 40 per cent of India’s vulnerable children who are experiencing difficult circumstances, by continuing the Centrally Sponsored Scheme - the Integrated Child Protection Scheme (ICPS) in XII plan.
-The Scheme, since its launch in 2009, in partnership with the State Governments/UT Administrations, has strengthened prevention of child rights violation; enhanced infrastructure for protection services; provided financial support for implementation of the Juvenile Justice (Care and Protection of Children) Act, 2000; increased access to a wider range and better quality of services; increased investment in child protection and is continuously drawing focus on the right of children to be safe.
+The Ministry of Women and Child Development Government of india (MWCD, GOI) extended its commitment of the XI plan for creating a solid foundation for a protective environment for 40 per cent of India’s vulnerable children who are experiencing difficult circumstances, by continuing the Centrally Sponsored Scheme - the Integrated Child Protection Scheme (ICPS) in XII plan.
+The Scheme, in partnership with the State Government, has strengthened prevention of child rights violation; enhanced infrastructure for protection services; provided financial support for implementation of the Juvenile Justice (Care and Protection of Children) Act, 2015; increased access to a wider range and better quality of services; increased investment in child protection and is continuously drawing focus on the right of children to be safe.

 Background of ICPS in West Bengal

-Mou signed between MWCD and Government of West Bengal on: 11th December, 2009.
+MOU signed between MWCD, GOI and Government of West Bengal on 11th December, 2009.

-Notification of SCPS, DCPU, SARA was done in 2010.
+Notification of SCPS, WB, DCPUs and SARA was done in 2010.

-Childline became functional in 19 districts since 2013
+Childline became functional in 23 districts as on 31st March 2021

-About State Child Protection Society (SCPS), West Bengal
+About State Child Protection Society (SCPS, WB), West Bengal

-SCPS is headed by Dr. Shashi Panja, the Minister-in-Charge, WCD&SW and run by the Executive Committee and the Governing Body.
+Presently, SCPS, WB is headed by Dr. Shashi Panja, Hon'ble Minister In-Charge of Women & Child Development and Social Welfare and run by the Executive Committee and the Governing Body.

-Senior officials of Allied /Line Departments, NGOs, Experts are members of SCPS Governing body and Executive Committee.
+Senior Officials of Allied/ Line Departments of Government of West Bengal, NGOs, Experts are members of SCPS, WB Governing body and Executive Committee.

-As mandated in ICPS Guidelines, SCPS is responsible for implementation of ICPS and other child protection policies and programmes at the State level.
+As mandated in ICPS Guidelines, SCPS, WB is responsible for implementation of ICPS and other child protection policies and programmes at the State level.
 It ensures setting up and functioning of Structures and Statutory Bodies.
-Child Welfare Committees (CWC) and Juvenile Justice Boards (JJB) are functional in all districts and SCPS is monitoring their functioning through monthly and quarterly progress reports.
-SCPS monitors all programmes, institutions/agencies housing children in the State.
+Child Welfare Committees (CWC) and Juvenile Justice Boards (JJB) are functional in all districts and SCPS, WB is monitoring their functioning through monthly and quarterly progress reports.
+SCPS, WB monitors all programmes, institutions/agencies housing children in the State.

-Under institutional care, Child Care Institutes (CCIs) are being registered by SCPS.
-At present, 19 Government run CCIs and 35 NGO run CCIs are functional in the State.
-More CCIs are applying for registration and the process is regulated by SCPS.
+Under Institutional Care, Child Care Institutions (CCIs) have being registered under Sec.
+41 of the JJ Act 2015 by SCPS, WB.
+At present, 19 Government run CCIs and 52 NGO run CCIs are functional in the State.
+More CCIs are applying for registration and the process is regulated by SCPS, WB.

-ICPS is being implemented in the 20 districts through the District Child Protection Units (DCPU).
-Annual Project Implementation Plan (APIP) is drawn up by SCPS on the basis of PIPs received from the DCPUs.
+ICPS is being implemented in 23 districts through the District Child Protection Units (DCPU).
+Annual Project Implementation Plan (APIP) is drawn up by SCPS, WB on the basis of PIPs received from the DCPUs.
 The APIP is then placed before the Project Sanctioning Committee (PSC) for approval.
 After PSC approval, the plan is approved by the Executive Committee and the Governing Body.
-The APIP which includes the budget is then placed before the Project Advisory Board (PAB) under MWCD for sanction.
+The APIP which includes the budget is then placed before the Project Advisory Board (PAB) under MWCD, GOI for sanction.

-SCPS co-ordinates and supervises all training and capacity building programmes in the State.
-In the last three Financial Years, SCPS has organized workshops and training programmes for CWCs, members of JJBs, CCIs, DCPOs, and other staff of DCPUs.
+SCPS, WB co-ordinates and supervises all training and capacity building programmes in the State.
+In the last three Financial Years, SCPS, WB has organized workshops and training programmes for CWCs, members of JJBs, CCIs, DCPOs, and other staff of DCPUs.
 These programmes were organized in collaboration with Unicef, Save the Children and other reputed NGO partners.

-Under non- institutional care, domestic and inter-country adoption is being regulated by State Adoption Resource Agency (SARA), West Bengal under supervision of Central Adoption Resource Authority.
+Under Non-Institutional Care, domestic and inter-country adoption is being regulated by State Adoption Resource Agency (SARA), West Bengal under supervision of Central Adoption Resource Authority.
 As per ICPS guidelines, Sponsorship and Foster Care Approval Committees (SFCAC) have been formed in the districts.
 Rehabilitative Sponsorship scheme has rolled out in the districts.
-The Model Foster Care Guidelines have been circulated in the districts and the Foster Care programme will soon be initiated by SCPS.
+The Model Foster Care Guidelines have been circulated in the districts and the Foster Care programme will soon be initiated by SCPS, WB.

-Foster Care Guidelines have been circulated in the districts.
+Foster Care Guidelines are being finalised in the State.

 Co –ordination meetings have been organized in clusters with DCPU, CWC, JJB, SJPU and DLSA.